tc39/proposal-type-annotations/README.md

 ## Proposal

 > The following is a Stage 1 proposal.
-Please treat it as such, Changes on the proposal text and examples are expected, [feedback](https://github.com/tc39/proposal-type-annotations/issues/new) it's always welcome.
-[Here is more information about the TC39 stage process](https://tc39.es/process-document/)
+Please treat it as such, updates are expected and [feedback](https://github.com/tc39/proposal-type-annotations/issues/new) it's welcome.
+[TC39 stage process document](https://tc39.es/process-document/)
 ### Type Annotations

 Type annotations allow a developer to explicitly state what type a variable or expression is intended to be.